 International candidates must meet additional admissions requirements.

-Interviews are in progress for the fall semester.
 Program slots will fill on a first-come, first-served basis, so we encourage you to apply as soon as possible.

 Learn about tuition per unit, additional fees and total tuition.